tomaj/hermes/README.md

 ### Processing event

-For processing an event we need to create some php file that will be running in CLI.
-We can create this simple implementation and register this simple handler.
+For processing an event, we need to create some PHP file that will be running in CLI.
+We can make this simple implementation and register this simple handler.

 ```php